KevOrr/IEEECS-programming-sessions/README.md

-# programming-challenges
+# Programming Challenges

-This repository houses all of my solutions to various programming challenge sites
+This repository houses all of my solutions to various programming challenge sites.
+Can't guarantee that all examples will work out-of-the-box, but feel free to open issues.

 ### Codewars
 [Codewars][codewars] is a great site for ramping up your programming skills in a variety of